Masterly control of the linocut technique

 Kunsthal during Boijmans Next Door

 The Kunsthal helps in keeping the collection of Museum Boijmans Van Beuningen visible as part of the city-wide project ‘Boijmans Next Door’, in which eight locations are participating.
 Between January 2019 and January 2020, the Kunsthal will collaborate with Museum Boijmans on realising three exhibitions.
 After ‘Picasso on paper’, an exhibition of prints by Giovanni Battista Piranesi will be shown from 25 May.
-And an exhibition on the subject of landscapes will follow in the autumn.

 More about Boijmans Next Door